How to Start a Clothing Line Business

 – Commercial property insurance protects the business if its supplies and inventory are ever damaged or destroyed during an event like a fire.

-- Workmans comp insurance helps to cover expenses like lost wages and medical bills if an employee is ever injured while at work.
+– Worker’s compensation insurance helps to cover expenses like lost wages and medical bills if an employee is ever injured while at work.

 Once your business is off the ground, you may be able to entice college students to intern for your company.
 This is a great idea to get fresh ideas for not a lot of cost.

-In addition to the cost of employee salaries, a business will also need to budget for other expenses, like paid time off, health insurance contributions, and workmans comp insurance.
+In addition to the cost of employee salaries, a business will also need to budget for other expenses, like paid time off, health insurance contributions, and worker’s comp insurance.

 Related: Hiring your first employee

-It’s difficult to predict the potential outcome of a fashion business because these businesses vary so greatly in size and success.
+It’s difficult to predict a fashion business’s potential outcome because these businesses vary so greatly in size and success.
 Glassdoor reports that fashion designers earn an average base salary of $60,865 per year, though salaries can range from $40,000 to $86,000.
 Income will depend on how the business is run, its specialty, and the overall success of the designer.
 According to Forbes, a 29-year-old fashion designer with a massively successful business earned $1 million in revenue.
 While his success isn’t typical, it does demonstrate the variations that can occur within this industry.

-It can also be very helpful to build a network of professionals within the industry who can guide you as you develop your business.
-Professionals who are well-versed in the fashion industry can help you to navigate milestones and challenges like your first fashion show or your first product photo shoot.
+It can help build a network of professionals within the industry who can guide you as you develop your own clothing line.
+Professionals who are well-versed in the fashion industry can help you navigate milestones and challenges like your first fashion show or your first product photoshoot.
 Finding a mentor to guide you through the various stages of building your brand and business can make the process go more smoothly and potentially save you from some mistakes.
-This can also be a confidence-booster.
+This can also be a confidence booster.